moneroguides/1x02-setting-up-your-own-node/script.md

 Currently, the best ways to shield your Internet activities from malicious actors is through either a trustworthy Virtual Proxy Network (VPN), Tor routing (The Onion Routing Project) or Invisible Internet Project (I2P).
 Best practices are not timeless and there will always be developments in the web and the Monero ecosystem, but the Monero developer community is one of the largest and most privacy-focused organizations in this space.

-If you plan to use a VPN, you will be able to follow most of this guide, but may struggle forwarding the required ports.
-The fourth video in this series has a sections titled *USING A VPN - CLEARNET*, you can learn how to do this there.
+For those wishing to use either Tor or a VPN, we will offer further instruction later on.

 ### HARWARE RECOMMENDATIONS